I retired at 32 as a founder. Here's the path I took.

 • At more of a micro-level of "keep the big picture in mind", I often see talented wantrepreneurs get stuck in the weeds of lower-level optimizations, usually around technical design choices.
 They forget (or maybe subconsciously avoid) the higher-level and more important questions of customer development, user experience, and distribution.
 For example: “Are you solving a real problem?” or “Did you launch an MVP and what did your users think?”

 • Adopt a growth mindset.
 Believe that you are capable of learning whatever you need to learn in order to do what you want to do.
+With all the great learning resources out there nowadays (and AI who can help explain things and help you write and code), you have few excuses for not starting something, if being an entrepreneur is what you really want.

 As Miss Frizzle from The Magic Schoolbus says: "Take chances, make mistakes, get messy!"